 In essence, it is our human brain, that decides what we think of a brand, and how we want to interact with it.

-Making this choice has many implications on how your business should be run, how your brand needs to act, and what strategic choices need to be made to make this work.
-You may be surprised how your brand is perceived today, and even more so when you decide to move your position in a different direction.
+Making this choice has many implications on how your business should be run, how your brand needs to act and what strategic choices need to be made to make this work.
+You may be surprised how your brand is perceived today, and even more so when you decide to move your position into a different direction.

 Archetypes help companies articulate their purpose and translate their efforts into aspirational milestones and actionable transformations.